Skip main navigation

 --include "*.html"

-After these fixes, CloudFront worked perfectly.
-Average response time: 45ms globally.
+After these fixes, CloudFront worked smoothly, with very low average response times globally.

 Phase 4: Custom Domain and SSL Configuration